Leslie Dach, Founder and Chair

 Rebecca Parks has over 10 years experience in opposition and policy research including work on both Obama campaigns and at the US Department of Housing and Urban Development.
 She served as Tracking Director at American Bridge and has been at Protect Our Care since February 2017.
 Rebecca holds a bachelors degree from the University of Michigan.

-Anne Shoup is the Communications Director at Protect Our Care.
+Anne Shoup is the Senior Advisor for Strategic Planning and Projects at Protect Our Care.
 With nearly two decades of experience, Anne cut her teeth in health care communications and advocacy at groups like the Center for American Progress and American Bridge 21st Century.
 Anne has worked with national and local organizations on strategic communications, providing full-scale communications support, working closely with reporters, drafting press releases and statements, placing hundreds of op-eds and letters to the editor, coordinating press relations for high-profile events, and booking policy experts on TV and radio.
 Throughout her various roles, Anne media trained hundreds of policy experts and progressive activists, giving them the tools to craft their own message, write and pitch op-eds, and give successful interviews.